MCS Age 27 Sweep

 Guide to topic coverage in the Millennium Cohort Study

-To help stimulate your thinking on what is important to include in MCS at age 27, CLS has produced a guide to topics covered in MCS (PDF) at ages 17 and 23, as well as Next Steps at age 25 for a generational comparison.
-Please read the document before making an online submission or attending a consultation event.
+To support the consultation, CLS produced a guide to topics covered in MCS (PDF) at ages 17 and 23, as well as Next Steps at age 25 for a generational comparison.

 Guide to topic coverage in MCS (PDF)